Continuing Sickle Cell Disease Care During the COVID-19 Pandemic

 - Identifying new pathways to effective care: “We hope to find aspects of care that can be achieved effectively with more convenience to patients and families at less cost to both them and the system overall,” says Dr. Kanter, a co-principal investigator for EMBRACE, lifespan hematologist and Director of the University of Alabama Medical Center’s Adult Sickle Cell Clinic.

 For now, though, the EMBRACE providers advise individuals with SCD to follow the guidance recommended by providers and the advocacy community and to reach out to them with any questions and concerns- they are there for them!
 While the future is uncertain, there have been strides made during this pandemic that may help improve access to care, especially for patients in remote geographic locations, distant from their specialty providers.
-As more is learned about COVID-19, there will continue to be new ways to explore how best to keep children and families with SCD healthy and safe.
+As more is learned about long-term management of COVID-19, there will continue to be new ways to explore how best to keep children and families with SCD healthy and safe.

 Looking for more information on ensuring a smooth transition to telemedicine?
 In this article, we're sharing seven strategies on conducting services virtually.